Almobarmij/YVTWP-doc/index.md

 ###General Options

 The general options tabs specify how videos are integrated into Wordpress.
-You can import videos as posts, pages, attachments, etc. You can also specify post status, author (post owner) and how video thumbnail is imported.
+You can import videos as posts, pages or any custom post type.
+You can also specify post status, author (post owner) and how video thumbnail is imported.
 You can specify if you want to update a post if it was already imported.

 ###Embed Options

-The embed options tab specify how videos are inserted into Wordpress, you can create the necessary markup and inject variable like `video_key`, `video_url`, etc. The bottom section is used to map those variable to custom fields, this option can be useful if you're using a video theme.
+The embed options tab specify how videos are inserted into Wordpress, you can create the necessary HTML markup and inject variable like `video_key`, `video_url`, `video_description`, `video_title`, etc. You can also use the `yvtwp_video` shortcode to simply add the video iframe.
+The bottom section is used to map those variable to custom fields, this option can be useful if you're using a video theme.

 ###Title & Description Options